Evelyyyynnnn/Academic-Portfolio/source/Activity/index.md

       <a href="https://www.youtube.com/user/GlobalCitizenYearVid">poverty eradication</a>.
     </p>
     <p>
-      Under the guidance of <a href="https://www.globalcitizenyear.org/">GCY</a>, I held large local workshops and participated in designing like:
+      Under the guidance of <a href="https://www.globalcitizenyear.org/">Global Citizen Year</a>, I held large local workshops and participated in designing like:
     </p>
     <ul>
       <li><a href="https://mp.weixin.qq.com/s/RidtbtqEc490KWu4USiF8A">Carbon Cycle</a></li>